Multiple times a month, I get a call from a seller with the question, can I subdivide my land?

 ANR lots are already on a public way and conform to all current zoning laws for the area and the process is simple.\

-But what if you have a large parcel of land that you think you can get multiple lots but there are isn’t enough public road frontage.
+But what if you have a large parcel of land that you think you can get multiple lots on but there isn’t enough public road frontage?

 You are now talking about a subdivision plan with a proposed road or roads.
 This is definitely more complicated with a lot of moving pieces.
 You are talking about surveyors, engineers, wetland studies, approval, etc….